 3. Locate a $30 Nutrisystem referral discount.

 Anyone who is currently using Nutrisystem online can send you a referral promo email for $30 off your first purchase.
-It won’t hurt my feelings if you don’t ask me though if you want follow this link, comment below or send me your email address here I will promptly get you signed up for the $30 off!
-As of 3/12/16 Nutrisystem is no longer allowing me to give the discount to my readers.
-I am so sad that I cannot offer this discount to you, though a quick google search might help you find someone that is!
+It won’t hurt my feelings if you don’t ask me 🙂 though if you want follow this link (link updated 10/11/20), comment below or send me your email address here I will promptly get you signed up for the $30 off!

 As of 1/1/17, Ebates does participate, they did not for many years!
 The percent of cash back that each site offers fluctuates, so shop around to find the best rate.
 I believe they all only offer cash back on your first purchase, and do not apply to recurring auto-delivery orders.
 I received $54.00 back from my first order using Mr. Rebates.